pherrer/CPE-322/README.md

 4. EE 489: Intro to Electric Energy Systems
 5. IDE 399: Engineering Economics & Project Management

-Outside of the professional and academic... here are my interests and hobbies:
+Outside of the professional and academic worlds... here are my interests and hobbies:
 -  Drawing & Origami
 -  Reading (my favorite book is the shining by stephen king)
 -  Music (i am learning guitar and listen to music all the time!)